-Thinking of making a unique and tasteful bread for your upcoming picnic?
-Then look no further from our easy pumpernickel bread recipe!
-You don’t have to worry about kneading and resting this bread by hand.
-Instead, you can just toss everything in a bread machine.
-So sit back, relax, and let the bread machine do its magic and cook it just in time for that picnic.
+Are you thinking of making a unique and tasteful treat for your upcoming picnic?
+This pumpernickel bread recipe will surely impress.
+Also, so you won’t have to worry about manually kneading the dough, which can be quite tiresome and tedious.
+Instead, you can sit back, relax, and let the bread machine do its magic.

 How To Make Bread Machine Pumpernickel Bread

-This tangy and mellowly sweet pumpernickel bread makes the perfect picnic treat!
-Use them in deli sandwiches, appetizers, and more.
+This pumpernickel bread recipe makes tangy and mellowly sweet dark bread for the perfect picnic treat.
+And it’s made easy using a bread machine!
+Use these healthy loaves in making your deli sandwiches, appetizers, and more.

 Measure the ingredients carefully then place them in the bread pan of a 2-pound bread machine in the order recommended by the manufacturer.